 We are working closely with Heritage Victoria and Andronas Conservation Architects to ensure the safety and preservation of all our heritage spaces throughout the redevelopment.
 The design will be respectful of the original architecture and heritage features.

-Works will commence in 2017 to re-open the Library’s historic reading room.
-The Ian Potter Queen’s Hall is scheduled to re-open in 2020.
+Works commenced in 2017 to re-open the Library’s historic reading room.
+The Ian Potter Queen’s Hall will re-open in spring 2019.

 Will there be noise during construction?